JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `org.jetbrains.kotlin.idea.actions.JavaToKotlinAction.Companion` class renamed to `org.jetbrains.kotlin.idea.actions.JavaToKotlinAction.Handler`
 : In order to not load additional code eagerly on action instantiation.

+`org.jetbrains.kotlin.idea.compiler.configuration.KotlinIdePluginVersion.Companion` class removed
+: Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
+Use `com.intellij.openapi.application.ApplicationInfo` to get the IntelliJ version.

+`org.jetbrains.kotlin.idea.compiler.configuration.KotlinIdePluginVersion` class removed
+: Now, the Kotlin plugin version does not include a compiler version, so the class is unnecessary.
+Use `com.intellij.openapi.application.ApplicationInfo` to get the IntelliJ version.

 ### Markdown Plugin 2023.3

 `org.intellij.plugins.markdown.editor.images` package removed